-The Indian Constituent Assembly passed the Abolition of Privy Council Jurisdiction Act in 1949 to abolish the jurisdiction of the Privy Council in respect of appeals from India and also to provide for pending appeals.
+The Indian Constituent Assembly passed the Abolition of Privy Council Jurisdiction Act in 1949 to abolish the jurisdiction of the Privy Council in respect of appeals from

 The Supreme Court is a court of record and it has the power to review its decisions.

 It consists of the Chief Justice and twenty five other Judges appointed by the President of the country.
 The present Chief Justice is K.G.
 Balakrishanan.